doudou/memdump/README.md

 ```

 In addition to computing the border, it computes the count of objects that are
 kept alive by each object in `diff_border`.
+Each record in `diff_border` has an
+attribute called `keepalive_count` that counts the amount of nodes in `after`
-It's usually a good idea to
+that are reachable (i.e. kept alive by) it.
+It is usually a good idea to
 visualize the distribution of `keepalive_count` to see whether there's indeed
 only a few nodes, and whether some are keeping a lot more objects alive than
 others.
 Note that cycles that involve more than one "border node" will be